IPGP/rinexmod/README.md

 `36 - Instrumentation cames from merged periods of sitelog with different firmwares, processing anyway`

-We provided the --ignore option, so the consecutive periods of instrumentation for witch only the firmave version of the receiver has changed have been merged.
+We provided the --ignore option, so the consecutive periods of instrumentation for witch only the firmware version of the receiver has changed have been merged.
 We used this period to fill this file's header.